-Brush Dale is unique, not only because of the diversity of its terrain and wild game, but because of its location in far-eastern Iowa, just 10 miles from the Mississippi River and the River's abundance of waterfowel.
-In addition to pheasant, we hunt ducks, wild turkey, and furred game
+Brush Dale is unique, not only because of the diversity of its terrain and wild game, but because of its location in far-eastern Iowa, just 10 miles from the Mississippi River and the River's abundance of waterfowl.
+In addition to pheasant, we hunt wood ducks, wild turkey, and furred game

 .
 During duck season we might spend the early morning hunting wood duck at one of our ponds and the rest of the day hunting pheasant.
 During Fall deer seasons, we often hunt deer in the mornings and pheasant in the afternoons.

 If you are a visitor to Iowa, pheasant hunting at Brush Dale will save you a significant amount of money in hunting license fees.
 Annual Preserve Hunting Licenses, for hunting game birds on any of Iowa's hunting preserves for the calendar year, as well as most other Iowa Hunting Licenses may be purchased at Brush Dale.
 A Preserve License with Habitat Stamp is just $22.00, whether purchased by an Iowa or out-of-state resident.
 Licenses may also be purchased online